Poll shows Kelly, Schmidt in tight race for Kansas governor - NewsBreak

 KANSAS CITY, Kan. – New polling results for the state of Kansas show the governor’s race is in a dead heat.

-This week’s FOX4/Emerson College poll shows a two-point lead for incumbent Democratic Gov. Laura Kelly over Republican candidate and Kansas Attorney General Derek Schmidt.
+This week’s KSN Emerson College / The Hill poll shows a two-point lead for incumbent Democratic Gov. Laura Kelly over Republican candidate and Kansas Attorney General Derek Schmidt.

 “The big demographic takeaway is the gender divide that we’re seeing in Kansas.
 It’s almost like an opposite where the men are breaking for Schmidt — 51% to 38% — and the females are breaking for Kelly — 51% to 37%,” said Spencer Kimball, executive director for Emerson College polling.